 Temporary Conditions & Injuries

-Temporary conditions, such as a sprained ankle or broken bone, can be very painful and debilitating.
+Temporary conditions, such as a sprained ankle, broken bone, or medical conditions related to pregnancy can be challenging, painful and/or debilitating.
 However, federal disability law such as Americans with Disabilities Act of 1990 amended in 2008, does not recognize these and other short-term medical conditions as eligible to be considered for ADA protection or disability related accommodations.
-There is an exception for temporary conditions that endure beyond six months.
+There may be exceptions for temporary conditions that endure beyond six months.

 With appropriate medical documentation and evidence of need, students with temporary needs may be able to request adjustments and assistance.
 These students follow the same documentation requirements and accommodation procedures as do students with formally recognized disabilities.